 For this reason, the defendant’s state of mind or knowledge of the victim’s pregnancy is a crucial issue in the case.

 If you were arrested for this charge in Hillsborough County, then the offense is coded into the computer at the jail as BATT6000 AGGRAVATED BATTERY ON PREGNANT FEMALE.

-Penalties for Aggravated Battery on Pregnant Woman in Florida
+Penalties for Battery on Pregnant Woman in Florida

-Aggravated battery on a pregnant woman is a second-degree felony punishable by up to:
+Aggravated battery on a pregnant woman is a second-degree felony punishable by:

 - a maximum fine of $10,000.

-Defenses to Criminal Charges for Battery on a Pregnant Woman
+Defenses to Aggravated Battery on a Pregnant Woman

 The most common defenses that are asserted when a person is charged with battery on a pregnant woman under Section 784.045 include: